krishnap25/krishnap25.github.io/_pages/about.md

   - /about.html
 ---

+I'm an incoming assistant professor at IIT Madras, starting in April 2024.
+My group will study the theory and practice of ML & AI, focusing on privacy-preserving, federated, and robust learning, with applications to LLMs and generative AI.

-I'm a visiting researcher (postdoc) at Google Research in the Federated Learning team.
-I'm broadly interested in machine learning, artificial intelligence, optimization, robustness, and privacy, and specifically in the setting of federated learning, and text generation.
+Currently, I'm a visiting researcher (postdoc) at Google Research in the Federated Learning team.
 I obtained my PhD from the Paul G. Allen School of Computer Science & Engineering at the **University of Washington**, where I was fortunate to be advised by [Zaid Harchaoui](http://faculty.washington.edu/zaid/) and [Sham Kakade](https://sham.seas.harvard.edu/).
 Before that, I worked with [Nina Balcan](http://www.cs.cmu.edu/~ninamf/) for my Master's at **Carnegie Mellon University** and received an undergraduate degree from IIT Bombay.